-- 1) Gaming and lottery activity in Colorado; - 2) Racing and gaming activity in neighboring states; - 3) Accelerated rate of technological change adopted by totalisator companies is challenging the ability of our agency to respond in ways that maintain the integrity of the wagering system; - 4) The nature of the racing industry itself encourages participants owners, trainers, jockeys to compete in multiple states and transport their best animals across state lines on a regular basis.
-This challenges our agency to respond to the changing climate by adopting national standards for licensing, physical facilities, training methods and drug testing protocols; - 5) The current economic environment that may or may not be conducive to a strong resurgence in the popularity of racing.
-However, the number of simulcast facilities has continued to increase in the past few years and, as previously noted, they remain popular.; and - 6) The Division needs to be ever vigilant because of the close scrutiny of racing activity by animal rights groups and coalitions.
+- Gaming and lottery activity in Colorado; - Racing and gaming activity in neighboring states; - Accelerated rate of technological change adopted by totalisator companies is challenging the ability of our agency to respond in ways that maintain the integrity of the wagering system; - The nature of the racing industry itself encourages participants owners, trainers, jockeys to compete in multiple states and transport their best animals across state lines on a regular basis.
+This challenges

+- our agency to respond to the changing climate by adopting national standards for licensing, physical facilities, training methods and drug testing protocols; - The current economic environment that may or may not be conducive to a strong resurgence in the popularity of racing.
+However, the number of simulcast facilities has remained steady in the past few years and, as previously noted, they remain popular.; and - The Division needs to be ever vigilant because of the close scrutiny of racing activity by animal rights groups and coalitions.

-2016 Events
+2017 Events